University of North Carolina at Chapel Hill: Curriculum

 As of 2007, UNC-Chapel Hill offered 71 bachelor's, 107 master's and 74 doctoral degree programs.
 The university enrolls students from all 100 North Carolina counties and state law requires that the percentage of students from North Carolina in each freshman class meet or exceed 82%.
 The student body consists of 17,981 undergraduate students and 10,935 graduate and professional students (as of Fall 2009).
 Racial and ethnic minorities comprise 30.8% of UNC-Chapel Hill's undergraduate population as of 2010 and applications from international students more than doubled in five years from 702 in 2004 to 1,629 in 2009.
 Eighty-nine percent of enrolling first year students in 2009 reported a GPA of 4.0 or higher on a weighted 4.0 scale.
 The most popular majors at UNC-Chapel Hill in 2009 were biology, business administration, psychology, media and journalism, and political science.
 UNC-Chapel Hill also offers 300 study abroad programs in 70 countries.

 At the undergraduate level, all students must fulfill a number of general education requirements as part of the Making Connections curriculum, which was introduced in 2006.
 English, social science, history, foreign language, mathematics, and natural science courses are required of all students, ensuring that they receive a broad liberal arts education.
-Through the Carolina Center for Public Service’s APPLES Service-Learning, students in any major can take credit-bearing service-learning courses and internships that integrate academic goals with community partnerships.
 The university also offers a wide range of first year seminars for incoming freshmen.
 After their second year, students move on to the College of Arts and Sciences, or choose an undergraduate professional school program within the schools of medicine, nursing, business, education, pharmacy, information and library science, public health, or media and journalism.
 Undergraduates are held to an eight-semester limit of study.

 Undergraduate admissions

 UNC-Chapel Hill's admissions process is "most selective" according to U.S. News & World Report.
 For the Class of 2025 (enrolled fall 2021), UNC-Chapel Hill received 53,776 applications and accepted 10,347 (19.2%).
 Of those accepted, 4,689 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 45.3%.
 UNC-Chapel Hill's freshman retention rate is 96.5%, with 91.9% going on to graduate within six years.

 Of the 60% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 29 and 33.
-Of the 15% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1330-1500.
+Of the 15% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1330–1500.
 In the 2020–2021 academic year, 20 freshman students were National Merit Scholars.
 The university is need-blind for domestic applicants.